-- (b) Under the terms of the 2008 Stock Plan, each non-employee director received, upon re-election to the Board at our 2015 annual meeting of stockholders, 1,408 RSUs on May 4, 2015 (based on the closing price of our Common Stock on the NYSE of \$99.39 per share on such date).
+- (b) Under the terms of the 2008 Stock Plan, each non-employee director received, upon re-election to the Board at our 2016 annual meeting of stockholders, 1,691 RSUs on May 2, 2016 (based on the closing price of our Common Stock on the NYSE of \$82.78 per share on such date).
 RSUs granted to non-employee directors under the 2008 Stock Plan vest 100% after one year.
-Upon vesting and in accordance with the related grant agreements and our stock ownership guidelines for non-employee directors discussed above, 35% of the shares received upon the vesting may be sold to cover any tax obligations the non-employee director may incur as a result of the vesting, and the remaining 65% of such shares must be held until the non-employee director so elects, the dividends credited thereon) to a later specified date by participating in the phantom stock account of the Deferral Plan.
-The market value of the unvested RSUs for each non-employee director as of December 31, 2015 was \$99,672 (based on the closing price of our Common Stock on the NYSE of \$70.79 per share on December 31, 2015). - (c) As discussed above, no SARs were granted to the non-employee directors in 2015.
-SARs granted in prior years to our non-employee directors under the 2008 Stock Plan vest 50% after one year, and 100% after two years, following the date of grant, and expire seven years from the date of grant.
-Following is the aggregate number of stock options/SARs outstanding as of December 31, 2015 for each non-employee director: Ms. Clark, 1,385 SARs; Mr. Crisp, 47,793 stock options/SARs; Mr. Day, 29,793 SARs; Mr. Steward, 85,793 stock options/SARs; Mr. Textor, 19,793 SARs and Mr. Wisner, 85,793 stock options/SARs. - (d) All Other Compensation for 2015 consists of: - Charitable matching contributions made by EOG for each non-employee director as follows: Ms. Clark, \$75,000; Mr. Crisp, \$75,000; Mr. Day, \$75,000; Mr. Steward, \$75,000; Mr. Textor, \$75,000 and Mr. Wisner \$12,150.
-Please see "Executive Compensation Program for 2015 - Other Compensation and Benefits - Matching Gifts" above for a description of our charitable gifts matching program applicable to all employees and non-employee directors. - Reimbursement for EOG-requested spouse travel (including a "gross-up" for payment of taxes) for Messrs.
-Crisp and Day.
+Non-employee directors can defer receipt of their RSU grant (and, if the non-employee director so elects, the dividends credited thereon) to a later specified date by participating in the phantom stock account of the Deferral Plan.
+The market value of the unvested RSUs for each non-employee director as of December 30, 2016 was \$170,960 (based on the closing price of our Common Stock on the NYSE of \$101.10 per share on December 30, 2016). - (c) All Other Compensation for 2016 consists of: - Charitable matching contributions made by EOG for each non-employee director as follows: Ms. Clark, \$75,000; Mr. Crisp, \$75,000; Mr. Day, \$75,000; Mr. Steward, \$70,500; Mr. Textor, \$75,000; and Mr. Wisner \$6,100.
+Please see "Executive Compensation Program for 2016 - Other Compensation and Benefits - Matching Gifts" above for a description of our charitable gifts matching program applicable to all employees and non-employee directors. - Reimbursement for EOG-requested spouse travel (including a "gross-up" for payment of taxes) for Mr. Day. - (d) As previously announced by EOG, Mr. Steward is retiring from the Board and will not stand for re-election as a director at the Annual Meeting; his current term will expire in conjunction with the Annual Meeting.